HO-CTO/sre-monitoring-as-code/SECURITY.md

 ## Reporting a Vulnerability

 HomeOffice is an advocate of responsible vulnerability disclosure.
 If you’ve found a vulnerability, we would like to know so we can fix it.
-This notice provides details for how you can let us know about vulnerabilities, or alternatively you can view our [security.txt](security.txt) file which contains quick links to contact us.
+This notice provides details for how you can let us know about vulnerabilities, or alternatively you can view our [security.txt](https://github.com/HO-CTO/sre-monitoring-as-code/blob/main/security.txt) file which contains quick links to contact us.

 You can report a vulnerability to GDS through our vulnerability disclosure programme at [HackerOne](https://hackerone.com/<>/embedded_submissions/new).
-Alternatively, you can send an email to <email goes here>; if you do this you may get a response from <ticketing system>, which is our ticketing system.
+Alternatively, you can send an email to [SASSRETeam@digital.homeoffice.gov.uk]; if you do this you may get a response from our ticketing system.

 When reporting a vulnerability to us, please include:
 - the website, page or repository where the vulnerability can be observed